 Many new night shift nurses ask the question “How do I stay awake on night shift?”
-The body isn’t meant to be up at those hours, and there are seriously physiological and psychological forces working against you.
+The body isn’t meant to be up at those hours and there are seriously physiological ans psychological forces working again you.
 Your body releases chemicals at night that encourage you to go to sleep.
 So if you find you’re having trouble staying awake at night, it’s just because you’re human.
-Even so it, it can be done, and many nurses thrive on the night shift and would even tell you that they would never go … [Read more...] about 7 Tips to Stay Awake on Night Shift
+Even so it, it can be done and many nurses thrive on the night shift and would even tell you that they would never go back to day shift.

-A patient told me "They made me put my socks on with a stick," and what happened next changed my life forever.
 I find it interesting how the most grumpy, disgruntled people react to kind gestures.
 It’s been my experience that usually someone with an attitude has a pretty good reason for it.
-There are the occasional unhappy people who are just rude and condescending for no reason.
-But usually I find there is some sort root cause for most meaness I've experience in my nursing … [Read more...] about They Made Me Put My Socks On With a Stick
+There are the occasional crapheads who are just crappy for no reason, but usually there is some sort root cause for most meaness I experience in my nursing practice.

 What does a low census mean?
 For us it means high acuity patients, low staffing, and horribly busy nights.
 I must say, I am a bit apprehensive about my impending shift.
 Apparently the less patients you have, your patient to nurse ratio increases, and you don’t get a tech to help do vital signs.
 Once …